 The Spencer Charrington Trophy

 Awarded to the highest-placed British driver in the FIA Formula 3 European Championship.
 Spencer Charrington was an MP at the turn of the twentieth century, whose family later had links to motor racing and the BRDC.

 The Woolf Barnato Trophy

 Awarded to the highest-placed finishing British and/or Commonwealth driver, in a British car, in the Le Mans 24-Hour Race.
 Three times winner at Le Mans, Joel Woolf Barnato was one of the original BRDC-founding Bentley Boys.
 He was also the driver who famously beat ‘Le Train Bleu’ in the car-versus-train race from Cannes to London.

-The ACO Award
+The ACO Plate

 Presented on behalf of our friends at the Automobile Club de l’Ouest, the Award is presented to the highest-placed British driver finishing the Le Mans 24-Hour Race.
 The ACO are famously known as the organisers of this legendary endurance challenge.

 2016 winner: Mike Conway

 Awarded annually for the most outstanding performance by a BRDC Rising Star.

 Awarded to the winner of the BRDC British Formula 3 Championship.